 Professor Liisi Keedus’ chapter comparing Franz Rosenzweig’s and Mircea Eliade’s post-World War I approach to history has recently been published.
 The chapter is part of a collective volume edited by Marek Tamm and Laurent Olivier entitle Rethinking Historical Time: New approaches to Presentism.

-Henry Mead recently published a chapter in Women, Periodicals and Print Culture in Britain, 1890s-1920s: The Modernist Period.
-Henry’s article contains a discussion of Max Stirner’s radical individualist theory of history plus details on Emma Goldman’s and Benjamin Tucker’s anarchisms.
+Henry Mead recently published a chapter entitled ‘Dora Marsden and Anarchist Modernisms’ in Women, Periodicals and Print Culture in Britain, 1890s-1920s: The Modernist Period, ed.
+Faith Binckes and Carey Snyder (Edinburgh: Edinburgh University Press, 2019), pp. 226-241.
+The chapter contains a discussion of Max Stirner’s radical individualist theory of history plus details on Emma Goldman’s and Benjamin Tucker’s anarchisms.
+It identifies Marsden’s quarrel with Tucker as signalling a divergence, continuing through the interwar period, between an anarchist ‘early modernism’ and a conservative ‘high modernism’.

 Jorge Varela published a review of Jeff Love’s book on Alexandre Kojève in the latest issue of Radical Philosophy.